Spotlight: Will Chicago Get a Memorial to Honor the Survivors of Police Torture?

 Joey Mogul of the People’s Law Office, who represented many of the torture survivors and was a co-founder of the Chicago Torture Justice Memorials, told the Chicago Tribune: “There is no better way in my opinion to name racism … than the city of Chicago building a memorial about these racially motivated police torture cases.”
 The group is calling for the memorial to be on the South Side, where the torture took place.

 An advisory team to Mayor Lightfoot recommended, in a transition report, that she fund the memorial and other reparation initiatives from the ordinance, in her first 100 days in office.

-Chicago’s acknowledgment and historic reparations ordinance may, in retrospect, seem the result of an especially heinous set of actions being brought to light, but survivors and advocates fought for acknowledgment and accountability for years.
-That activism had far-reaching consequences, including the moratorium on the death penalty declared in 2010, but there were few guarantees.
+Chicago’s acknowledgment and historic reparations ordinance may, in retrospect, seem the result of an especially heinous set of actions inevitably coming to light, but survivors and advocates had to fight for acknowledgment and accountability for years.
+That activism had far-reaching consequences, including the moratorium on the death penalty declared in Illinois in 2010, but there were few guarantees.
 As Peter C. Baker wrote last year, in an article about the teaching of the history of the torture in Chicago schools, the reparations ordinance is “a singular document in American history.
 Torture accountability—even basic torture honesty—has been a perennial nonstarter in U.S. politics.”